How to create more peace for your dog and yourself — without force, blame, or constant stress

 This work looks at the whole dynamic — your dog, you, and what’s happening between you.

-👤 Working with you as part of the process
+👤 Working with you as part of the picture

-We work with what your dog’s body is holding —stress, tension, and patterns built over time.
+We work with what your dog’s body is holding — stress, tension, fear, and protective patterns built over time.

-As these begin to release, their system can settle and their natural behaviour returns.
+As those begin to settle, their system can reorganise.

-Each session responds to what’s actually needed —in your dog, in you, and in the moment.
+Each session responds to what is actually happening — in your dog, in you, and in the space between you.

 If this resonates, the next step is simple.